geocfu/Reditus/README.md

 # Reditus: The Result pattern for .NET

-Reditus, inspired by the Latin word for "reditus,", which means result, is a Result pattern library for every .net application.
+Reditus, is a Result pattern library for every .NET application.

 ## Getting Started